 No Genuine Savings Loan

-When a client cannot verify his/her savings pattern over a 3 month period or more, yet he/she has savings, a lender could treat this under a non genuine savings policy.
+When a client has savings but cannot verify their savings pattern over a 3 month period a lender will treat this loan application under a non genuine savings policy.
 Although this policy is not widely known as being available, it can be found within several major lending institutions and is popular.

-In addition, a typical non genuine savings applicant is someone who raised or received their deposit by way of a gift or inheritance from a family member.
-This is especially such, with parents taking on the responsibility of taking their children’s savings and parking this money under their own name/s to guarantee the savings of their children.
-Yet, when the person is ready to enter the property market for the first time, his/her entire saving is held in the name of the parents.
+Another common scenarios that renders a client as a non-genuine savings applicant is when parents take on the responsibility of taking their children’s savings and parking this money under their own name/s to guarantee the savings of their children.
+Therefore, when the person is ready to enter the property market for the first time, their entire saving is held in the name of their parents.
 This is particularly common amongst people from Non English speaking backgrounds.
-Lenders and mortgage insurers have recognized this, and have a created a non genuine savings policy and product to suite these types of clients.
+Lenders and mortgage insurers have recognised this, and have a created a non genuine savings policy and product to suite this scenario.

 Our brokers have extensive experience working with clients to get them the best possible outcome for their loan.
 Give us a call on 1300 656 600 or enquire online and one of our brokers will contact you.